DurhamDJ/DurhamDJ.github.io/README.md

 The entry in `'music'` should look like `['youtube': 'y6120QOlsfU']`.

 ### Social Media
 Social media links are included in a similar way to music embeds, except that there should be at most one of each type for each DJ.
-They are included as icons in the bottom corner of the DJ's bio box.
+They are included as icons in the top corner of the DJ's bio box.
 Currently supported are:

 - Facebook
 - Mixcloud